10 Ways To Improve Your Focus and Concentration

 What is focus?

 Focus is how someone pays attention or concentrates on a particular person or thing.
 When someone is focused, their attention is centered on a focal point.
-In terms of the workplace, an employee is focused when their attention is geared toward completing their main goal or objective.
+In terms of the workplace, employees are focused when their attention is directed toward completing their primary goal or objective.